-- a) Technologically mediated instruction shall not be used by the University of New Brunswick to reduce or eliminate full time academic positions at the University without consultation with the Association. - b) No Employee(s) shall be assigned to develop or to deliver a technologically mediated course without the prior written agreement of the Employee(s).
-The agreement shall be delivered by the University of New Brunswick to the Association within two (2) weeks of signing. - c) In the event that an Employee is asked to develop and/or teach, for the first time, a technologically mediated course, the Employee shall receive appropriate professional development and technical support assistance so that the Employee is specifically and comprehensively prepared to teach in this environment.
+- (a) Technologically mediated instruction shall not be used by the University of New Brunswick to reduce or eliminate full-time academic positions at the University without consultation with the Association. - (b) No Employee(s) shall be assigned to develop or to deliver a technologically-mediated course without the prior written agreement of the Employee(s).
+The agreement shall be delivered by the University of New Brunswick to the Association within two (2) weeks of signing. - (c) In the event that an Employee is asked to develop and/or teach, for the first time, a technologically-mediated course, the Employee shall receive appropriate professional development and technical support assistance so that the Employee is specifically and comprehensively prepared to teach in this environment.
 In instances of further assignments to teach such courses, appropriate ongoing technical support assistance shall be made available to the Employee teaching the course.
-Priority for the amount of funds and the kind of resources provided shall be determined by the University of New Brunswick. - d) Employee(s) engaged in technologically mediated courses shall have academic freedom as teachers and researchers as stipulated in this Agreement including full freedom in discussing their subject.
-Oversight or review of courses shall be made according to procedures and regulations established by the department and by the Senate and shall be consistent with the academic freedom article of this Agreement.
-Faculty members shall be free to submit technologically- mediated courses they have created as evidence to the appropriate evaluation committee concerned with the granting of tenure or promotion. - e) Where an Employee(s) has agreed to create a technologically mediated course to be offered by the University of New Brunswick, it is understood that such Employee(s) shall have the initial right to offer and to deliver the course consistent with 38.07.
-The University and Employee(s) shall enter in an agreement specifying the length of time that such course shall be offered provided that, failing an agreement, the length of time shall be three (3) academic years. - f) Where a technologically mediated course has been planned and developed by an Employee(s) for offering by the University of New Brunswick and an agreement for exploitation has not been reached consistent with Article 38.04, the University may offer that course, in the absence of such an agreement, for one (1) academic year only with the understanding that any fees or other income shall be divided equally by the University and the Employee.
+Priority for the amount of funds and the kind of resources provided shall be determined by the University of New Brunswick. - (d) Employee(s) engaged in technologically-mediated courses shall have academic freedom as teachers and researchers as stipulated in this Agreement including full freedom in discussing their subject.
+Oversight or review of courses shall be made according to procedures and regulations established by the Department and by the Senate and shall be consistent with the academic freedom article of this Agreement.
+Faculty members shall be free to submit technologically-mediated courses they have created as evidence to the appropriate evaluation committee concerned with the granting of tenure or promotion. - (e) Where an Employee(s) has agreed to create a technologically-mediated course to be offered by the University of New Brunswick through UNB Online, it is understood that such Employee(s) shall have the initial right to offer and to deliver the course consistent with 38.07.
+The University and Employee(s) shall enter in an agreement specifying the minimum length of time that such course shall be offered provided that, failing an agreement, the length of time shall be three (3) academic years. - (f) Where an Employee has agreed to deliver a technologically mediated course through UNB Online above his/her teaching load, the Employee and the University may enter in an agreement regarding the amount and method of payment for delivery of the course.
+In the absence of such an agreement, the Employee shall be paid as follows for each three (3) credit hour course taught: - (i) where the course is offered on a synchronous basis, the equivalent of a three (3) credit hour teaching stipend; or